 - Encourage our pupils to form an appreciation of what politics offers both academically and pastorally

-- Develop essential knowledge and understanding of political structures, systems and theories and how they relate to and are important for everyday life as a politically active citizen
+- Develop essential knowledge and understanding of political structures, systems and theories and how they relate to everyday life as a politically active citizen

 - Develop skills of analysis, interpretation and evaluation

-Politics is a very well respected A Level.
+Politics is a very well respected A Level and we regularly have about 60 boys studying this subject in the Sixth Form.
 Successful students will gain skills of analysis, independent thought and presentation of logical and structured argument.
-Politics is becoming an increasingly popular option at university and indeed at A Level.
-It is offered in different subject combinations at both Oxford and Cambridge.
-Politics can help in accessing any number of careers.
-Obvious choices would include the Civil Service, local government, journalism or working for pressure groups, charities or think tanks with a political emphasis.
-There is also a chance to explore politics outside the classroom with an annual trip to Westminster for the Lower Sixth students and a biannual trip to Washington DC for both Lower and Upper Sixth students of Politics and History.
+Politics is becoming an increasingly popular option at university.
+It is offered in different subject combinations at both Oxford and Cambridge and a university course in politics can help in accessing any number of careers.
+Obvious choices would include the Civil Service, local government, journalism or working for pressure groups, charities or political think tanks.
+There is also a chance to explore politics outside the classroom with an annual trip to Westminster for Lower Sixth and a biennial trip to Washington DC for both Lower and Upper Sixth pupils studying Politics and History.